sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 * Verify that packets can be sent from local and remote linecards to learned address.
 * Repeat with IPv4, IPv6, dual-stack.

-#### Test Case 7.
+#### Test Case 6.
 Gratuitous ARP - Known IP - Mac change
 ##### Test Objective
 Verify tables, databases, and kernel routes are correctly updated when a unsolicited ARP packet changes the MAC address of learned neighbor.
 ##### Test Steps
 * Send unsolicited ARP packet into DUT for an IP known by DUT with a different MAC address for the neighbor.
 * Change the MAC address of the neighbor VM.
 * On local linecard:
-    * Verify table entries in local ASIC, APP, and host arp table are updated with new MAC.
+    * Verify table entries in local ASIC, APP, and host ARP table are updated with new MAC.
 * On supervisor card:
     * Verify Chassis App DB entry is correct for with the updated MAC address.
 * On remote linecards: